ammar-nasser1/task-manager/README.md

 ## Framework Choice Justification

-**Vue 3 over React**: Vue was selected for this project due to its excellent developer experience, built-in reactivity system, and component composition API.
-The Composition API provides better TypeScript support and more flexible code organization compared to React hooks.
-Vue's template syntax also makes it easier to build complex UI components with less boilerplate code.
+**Vue 3 over React**:
+- Vue was selected for this project due to my experience in vue in more production projects, built-in reactivity system, and component composition API.Vue's template syntax also makes it easier to build complex UI components with less boilerplate code.
+- Documentation explains everything

 ## State Management Approach